Children's Consultation and Participation

 5. Participation - the Role of the Social Worker and Other Professionals

-The most important means of encouraging and enabling participation by looked after children and young people in decisions that affect them and their lives remains the relationship with their Social Worker and other significant professionals and adults in their lives.
+The most important means of encouraging and enabling participation by cared for children and young people in decisions that affect them and their lives remains the relationship with their Social Worker and other significant professionals and adults in their lives.

 Enabling children and young people who have not previously had opportunities to express their views is demanding and can be challenging work that requires creativity, empathy and resilience on the part of the worker.
 Consultations need to be planned for, reflected on and, if necessary, returned to in order that children and young people are given every opportunity to express their views.